HiepNinh/casl-policies/README.md

 # Casl Policies

-A package to manage and enforce policies in a NestJS application using CASL
+A package to manage and enforce policies in a NestJS application using CASL.
+This package extends the functionality of the CASL package to provide fine-grained permission checking in a NestJS application.
+It enhances policy definitions to resemble Amazon policies, making it highly customizable and easy to define resource limitations, their properties, and constraints on condition fields using MongoQuery.
+Furthermore, it supports a pattern `{{field}}` that gets replaced by the authenticated user's property values, making the policy guard more robust and flexible.

 ## Installation

 To install the package, use the following command:

 ```
-npm install casl-policies
+npm install casl-policies @casl/ability lodash
 ```

 ## Setup